Romance Novels – The Ultimate Guide To Reading “Happily Ever After”

 But what I’m referring to here are certain types of very specific recurring plot themes that you’ll find over and over again in some of the sub-genres mentioned above.
 There are many of these, and new ones seem to be created all the time.
 Here are some examples:

 These are the main sub-sub-genres of romance.
 Again, I’m using that term loosely!
-It’s not an official term really.
+It’s not an official term.
 I use it to categorize all the different types of books that I see regularly in the sub-genres of romance novels.

 Young Adult Romance